- Home

 If you think you may have SAD and are struggling to cope, it’s important to seek professional medical help.

 There are several treatments that can help reduce the symptoms of SAD.
-Going outside more often and socialising with friends and family, light therapy, relaxation therapy, medication, counselling or a combination of these.
+These include lifestyle changes like diet and exercise, socialising with friends and family, light therapy, relaxation and mindfulness practices, medication, counselling, or a combination of these.

 Some people find that increasing their exposure to sunlight helps reduce some of the symptoms.
-You might find it helpful to spend more time outside in the sun during these months.
-However, particularly in Australia, sun exposure can increase your risk of skin cancer, so it’s best to ask your GP what the best treatment is for you.
+You might find it helpful to spend more time outside in the sun during these months, particularly in the morning.
+However, in Australia, sun exposure can increase your risk of skin cancer, so it’s best to ask your GP what the best treatment is for you.

 1. Eating a healthy diet